LeBron James wants the NBA’s play-in guy fired. The NBA’s play-in guy disagrees.

 While Doncic and Cuban argued that the new format invalidated a team’s regular season body of work by boiling 72 games down to one or two contests, Wasch countered that the increased competition was precisely the point.

 “Luka and Mark made the case for the play-in in their criticism of it,” he said.
 “When you have a play-in … you have to treat every game like a playoff game.
 That’s what we were trying to create.
-I understand the view, in retrospect, that this was a tough year to put it in given the changes [the challenging health protocols and condensed schedule].
+I understand the view, in retrospect, that this was a tough year to put it in given the changes [like the challenging health protocols and condensed schedule].
 The flip side is that our regular season would have been devalued if our teams didn’t have to compete.”

 Another key motivation for the play-in system was to provide a cushion for teams that might be adversely impacted by injuries or health protocol absences.
 For example, if James and star teammate Anthony Davis had missed even more time due to injuries, the play-in could have acted as a safety net if the Lakers slid outside the top eight seeds.

 The league’s hope is that the play-in will produce up to six highly competitive showcase games as a lead-in to the postseason.
 Television ratings tend to spike for Game 7s, and a do-or-die showdown between some combination of James, Curry, Doncic and Portland Trail Blazers guard Damian Lillard should theoretically attract lots of eyeballs.
-At the same time, Wasch noted that the NBA has seen an increase in blowout games this season due to star absences and a rise in scoring and three-pointers, and the play-in games won’t necessarily be immune from those conditions.
+At the same time, Wasch noted that the NBA has seen an increase in blowout games this season due to star absences and a rise in scoring and three-pointers, and the play-in games won’t necessarily be immune to those conditions.

 Perhaps the biggest knock on the play-in tournament is that it is somewhat difficult to explain.
 The seventh and eighth seeds in each conference will play head-to-head to claim the seventh seed.
 The ninth and 10th seeds in each conference will play head-to-head to advance to the second round of the play-in, where they will play the loser of the game between the seventh and eight seeds.
 The winner of that second-round game will claim the eighth seed.